Last Updated On August 16th, 2018

 Purple may be a good choice if you’re looking for something different than a memory foam or spring mattress.
 Purple’s unique top layer may give you the fast response you want when you climb in or out of bed.
 There’s no harm in trying the 100-night trial to see if you like it.

-Ghostbed is another brand offering one, universal mattress to customers.
+Ghostbed is another brand offering a universal mattress to customers.
 At 11 inches, the Ghostbed Mattress is one-inch thicker than Leesa, which could be a pro or con, depending on how high your bed frame is.
 Both mattresses have a medium-firm feel that may be ideal for back and side sleepers to provide comfort while supporting the joints.
 The Ghostbed has a bit more support in its latex and dense foam layers, that could be best for large body types and higher weights.

 - Materials: Ghostbed and Leesa have similar construction with three layers.
-Ghostbed’s top layer is a 1.5 inch of natural latex provide extra support and cushion, whereas Leesa utilizes Avena foam on its top layer for cushion, bounce, and breathability.
+Ghostbed’s top layer is a 1.5 inch of natural latex provide extra support and cushion, whereas Leesa utilizes specialist foam on its top layer for cushion, bounce, and breathability.

 - Warranty and Trial: Offering 101 nights, Ghostbed provides one extra night over Leesa’s 100-night trial and double the warranty at 20 years, which is one of the best warranties around.